 IF YOU ONLY HAVE A DAY Acadia's compact size makes it easy to take in many of the park's highlights in one day.
 To make the most of your time, begin your day before 9 a.m.
 During the summer, the park is busiest between 10 a.m. and 2 p.m.
 Don't try to crowd too much into your day.
-See what you can, see it well, and make plans for a return trip.
-VISITOR CENTER Hulls Cove Visitor Center opens at 8 a.m. in June 18-September 23.
-A 15-minute show will acquaint you with the park's history and its mountains-meet-the-sea character.
+See what you can, see it well and make plans for a return trip.
+VISITOR CENTER Hulls Cove Visitor Center opens at 8 a.m. in July and August.
+An interpretive display includes information about the park and works from Acadia's artists in residence.
 You can also pick up a free map and other park literature here.
 PARK LOOP ROAD Acadia's Park Loop Road is an ideal day trip.
 This 27-mile loop takes in much of the eastern half of Acadia, winding along the rocky coast past Sand Beach, Thunder Hole and Otter Cliffs.
 It then swings inland through the park's wooded interior, past Jordan Pond and Eagle Lake and past a series of mountain peaks.
 There are frequent turnouts where you can stop to admire the views.
 On a clear day, you can see Schoodic Point from Otter Cliffs.
 At the South Bubble turnout, look for the large boulder on the mountaintop that was left behind by a receding glacier.